mgaldi/go-sleep/README.md

 # go-sleep
 Obfuscate and sleep from Cracked5pider's Ekko rewritten in go

-This is repo is both a personal excercise and a starter code for whoever doesn't want to rewrite Ekko in Go.
+This repo is both a personal excercise and a starter code for whoever doesn't want to rewrite Ekko in Go.

 # Credits